Achyut21/CS6650_Final_Project/README.md

 Primary: <ip-1>:12345
 Starting fresh (master not reachable or no state to sync) Backup listening on port 12346...
+Waiting for primary connection or ready to promote...
 ```

 ### Step 5: Start Master (on Master Machine)